The increasing change in our climate has made the Arctic Region more

 - Along with Tornedalsrådet, we have established the project and society goals, focused on three areas; the business community, education, and infrastructure.
 There is a university in each of the three cities, along with a vibrant business community and regional administration, which set the stage for a lot of stakeholder engagement, says Nils Arne Johnsen.

-In more detail, the objectives of the project are to strengthen the infrastructure for transport, energy grid and broadband access in the Region, support cooperation between the universities of Tromsø, Luleå and Oulu that includes private sector as a contributing stakeholder.
+In more detail, the objectives of the project are to strengthen the infrastructure for transport, energy grid and broadband access in the Region, support cooperation between the universities of Tromsø, Luleå and Oulu that includes the private sector as a contributing stakeholder.

 - The project includes a very large stakeholder group.
 The three involved cities can support each other, as can the smaller regions between the cities.
-The potential synergies such as opportunities within mining, gas energy and tourism are many and show that Arctic Scandinavia can have an international role in terms of sustainable sociality building, says Nils Arne Johnsen.
+The potential synergies such as opportunities within mining, gas energy and tourism are many and show that Arctic Scandinavia can have an international role in terms of sustainable society building, says Nils Arne Johnsen.

 The project organisation for the Arctic Development Region will be established by 20 August 2015 and will be an examination of cross-national cooperation and local stakeholder engagement and networking which has yet to be seen in the Arctic Scandinavian region.